The Taking of Deborah Logan (2014)

 This is the horror equivalent of a farce: fast and brilliant comedy.
 And it is a much-needed parody of the “southern hick” slasher films like Two Thousand Maniacs! and The Texas Chain Saw Massacre.
 And it’s as gory as anyone could want!

 Starring Tyler Labine (Reaper), Alan Tudyk (Firefly), and Katrina Bowden (30 Rock).
 Jesse Moss (Zolar) is great as the heavy.
 Also featuring: Philip Granger (Woodland), Brandon Jay McLaren (Ransom), Chelan Simmons, and Christie Laing.

 A young man falls in love with his bohemian aunt.
 It all revolves around a radio station in 1950s Louisiana.

 This is one of my favorite comedies.
 And it was clearly a prestige project.
 I assume that a new studio head killed it or something.
 I saw it by chance in the theater and the crowd loved it.
 It has sublime art direction by Chris Seagers and a wonderful score by Wynton Marsalis.
 You should really check this one out.
 It’s a good one to watch with your grandparents.
 This or The Human Centipede.

-Starring Keanu Reeves (Bill & Ted’s Excellent Adventure), Barbara Hershey (The Last Temptation of Christ), and Peter Falk (The Cheap Detective) as the crazy soap opera writer Pedro Carmichael.
+Starring Keanu Reeves (Bill & Ted’s Excellent Adventure), Barbara Hershey (The Last Temptation of Christ), and Peter Falk (Murder by Death) as the crazy soap opera writer Pedro Carmichael.
 Featuring Bill McCutcheon (Santa Claus Conquers the Martians), Patricia Clarkson (Good Night, and Good Luck), Richard Portnow (Good Morning, Vietnam), and many more great character actors.